 I’m singing all the praises of apple crisp because it’s THE dessert of the season.
 Featuring warm gooey cinnamon apples and a brown sugar oat topping, this comfort food classic takes half the time and effort of traditional apple pie.
 You only need a handful of basic ingredients to get started.

 How many ways can we bake with apples?
-Hopefully you’ve been enjoying sweet and simple baked apples this fall season or even dove headfirst into caramel apple upside down cake last week.
-There’s apple cinnamon babka (best thing I’ve baked all year), deep dish apple pie, and so many more apple recipes.
+Hopefully you’ve been enjoying sweet and simple baked apples or even dove headfirst into apple cinnamon bread and caramel apple upside down cake.
+There’s apple cinnamon babka, deep dish apple pie, and so many more apple recipes.
 Hard to keep track!

 But today I want to get down to the basics.
 This is pure and simple apple crisp, a timeless dessert highlighting the natural flavor of apples.
 An end-of-the-meal treat that delivers BIG flavor for very little work.
 Let’s be honest– if you can chop apples, you can make apple crisp.